Methocarbamol Side Effects

 Not all side effects for methocarbamol may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking methocarbamol:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking methocarbamol:Incidence not known

 - Abdominal or stomach pain

 - difficulty swallowing

 - feeling of warmth

 - large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs

 - loss of consciousness